SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ### Other Features / Improvements

-- Added [**optional, experimental, support for websocket SSL**](Features/Feature-WebSocketSSL.md), including the ability to connect to a hostname rather than just an IP address.
-This allows multiplayer to work when serving the HTML5 client via HTTPS.
 - Added an [**optional way to pass command line options to the HTML5 application**](Features/Feature-CommandLine.md) e.g. to easily select different maps and/or modes etc.
 - Added [**Project Settings -> HTML5 -> Emscripten -> Web Page Template Customization**](Features/Feature-WebPageTemplateCustomization.md) options to allow easier configuration of the packaged HTML5 web page.
 You can also provide **About HTML** which will appear in a dialog popup when the user clicks the About button - this can be useful to easily include extra information about your packaged application.
-- **All required scripts/assets (e.g. Bootstrap) are included in built project** (no more third party JS/font downloads).
+- Added [**optional, experimental, support for websocket SSL**](Features/Feature-WebSocketSSL.md), including the ability to connect to a hostname rather than just an IP address.
+This allows multiplayer to work when serving the HTML5 client via HTTPS.
+- Added [**experimental mobile support**](Features/Feature-MobileSupport.md) via ASTC texture compression and basic touch input support.
+You can package both HTML5 and HTML5 (ASTC) targets to the same location and the web page will automatically try to use ASTC when ran on a mobile device.
+- Added **Project Settings -> HTML5 -> Packaging -> Package JQuery and Bootstrap** which is enabled by default.
+This ensures JQuery/Bootstrap files are included when you package for HTML5, rather than relying on a CDN to serve the files.
+If you encounter any issues, or wish to use the original approach, you can set this to false.
 - **Build compression of assets (to .gz files) is enabled by default**.
 If your hosting environment does not set the appropriate `Content-Type: gzip` HTTP header when serving these files, this fork will use the browser's built-in JavaScript [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream) to get the assets.
-- Added [**experimental mobile support**](Features/Feature-MobileSupport.md) via ASTC texture compression and basic touch input support.
-You can package both HTML5 and HTML5 (ASTC) targets to the same location and the web page will automatically try to use ASTC when ran on a mobile device.
 - **WebSocketNetworking plugin now ensures all available data is consumed from the websocket per tick**.
 This fix provides an essential improvement in the websocket multiplayer performance as the engine should no longer fall behind in network processing.
 This is particularly important in cases where performance is low (e.g low spec machines etc.).

 There are a number of [CAVEATS](CAVEATS.md) with this fork that you should be aware of.
 Also see [TROUBLESHOOTING](TROUBLESHOOTING.md) for typical issues / troubleshooting / workarounds.